ginxwar/bitcoin-block-hashing/readme.md

-# Exploration of bitcoin block hashing algorithm
+# Exploration of bitcoin block hashing algorithm in javascript

 ## Run

-## tests